timashovboris/karriere-at-scraper/README.md

 * jobs_list (list): A list of job titles or keywords to search for.
 This parameter is mandatory.
 * locations (list): A list of geographical locations where the jobs should be searched.
 This parameter is mandatory.
+* use_proxy (bool, optional): True if you want to connect with proxy.
+Defaults to True.
 * remove_duplicates (bool, optional): If set to True, duplicate job entries will be removed from the resulting DataFrame.
 Defaults to True.
 * csv_name (str, optional): The desired name for the output CSV file.
 If left as an empty string (default), a name will be automatically generated.
 * length_limit (int, optional): A hard limit for the maximum number of jobs to fetch.
 Defaults to 9999.